LeoPag/Percolation/README.md

 Furthermore, for a given matrix size M * N, we carry out statistical tests to estimate the probability of percolation, assuming that each cell of the wall is distributed as a Bernoulli random variable with p = 0.5.

 Finally, for a given matrix size M * N, we compute the exact probability of percolation, by testing out model all possible binary matrices with size M * N. These matrices are generated with backtracking.
+For this last idea, developed in the file *simulate.cpp*, we must keep in mind that the number of binary matrices of size M * N is 2^(M * N), which makes the runtime of this program exponential in the size if the matrices.